All athletes have the right to compete in sport knowing that they, and their competitors, are clean.

-The Anti-Doping Rules of British Rowing are the UK Anti-Doping Rules published by UK Anti-Doping (UKAD), as amended from time to time.
-Such rules shall take effect and be construed as rules of British Rowing.
+The anti-doping rules of British Rowing are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
+Such rules shall take effect and be construed as the rules of British Rowing.

 If you are involved in rowing at any level the anti-doping rules apply to you, regardless of your age, or whether you are competing, coaching or supporting rowers.

 If you are a parent or carer, please see the UKAD guidance below for information on how you can best support your child.